It Used To Be A River Town

 The boatman is up to everything.

 Georgetown was in many respects a typical river town.
 The hundreds of rough men who handled the stearing oars on these rafts and keelboats spent their money in the taverns which lined the river front.
+Tavern-keepers reaped fortunes.
 Drinking and gambling were universal.
+Fighting was a pastime.
+Keelboatmen looked upon flatboatmen as natural enemies, and meetings between them were usually preludes to battles royale.
 Mississippi diarrhea, cholera, jaundice, consumption, injury, and drowning were constant companions.
 After taking their cargo downriver, the return trip home was often more difficult and dangerous than the trials of the river voyage.
 In his book of river experiences, Capt Adam Poe recounts the story of working with his father Thomas Poe Sr rafting logs to Steubenville, OH and hoop poles to Moundsville, VA (now WV).

 Although there was considerable overlap in time, keelboats essentially replaced the floatboat.
-Entries in the Certificates of Enrollment for the Port of Pittsburgh indicates that keelboats of greater than 20 tons capacity were built in Georgetown in the 1861.
+Entries in the Certificates of Enrollment for the Port of Pittsburgh indicates that keelboats of greater than 20 tons capacity were built in Georgetown in the 1861 for work during low water in the summer.
 The advantage of keelboats was their ability to make a return trip, often pulled by steamboats.
 Adam Poe in his book, wrote about keelboating and that local farmers had the strength to make good polers.

 The keelboat went the way of the flatboat when the technologically superior steamboat was developed.
 Capt Adam Poe wrote that his first steamboat job was on the str Beaver which carried freight and passengers from Beaver Falls and Pittsburgh between the years 1832-1837.
 Capt Jacob Poe first took command of the str Beaver in 1837.
 Georgetown men were active in the steamboat trades through the early 1900′s – the marvelously skilled pilots who, in the darkest hours of the night, knew within a few feet of where their boats were; the engineers who, with courage, experience, and skill reponded to bells from the pilot standing by a roaring furnace of fire; the men who designed and built the hulls and the machinery that worked so well on the Western rivers.
 Seventy years of steamboat history rests in the homes, churches, and cemetery in Georgetown.